gitalyx/gitalyx-dotfile/README.md

-### Prerequisites
+### Why

-This is an example of how to list things you need to use the software and how to install them.
+This is my dotfiles from configs to scripts the wm is awesome wm it is kinda beautiful with over 300 wallpapers from distrotube.

-* npm
+* git
   ```sh
   npm install npm@latest -g
   ```